If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Music Changes

-• All stage music tracks have been edited so that they loop.
+• All of the Zone tracks have been edited so that they properly loop.

-• Some songs from the US track have been extended somewhat, using cues from Sonic the Hedgehog Boom (which was a CD released in 1994 as a pre-order item to Sonic 3), while some tracks got restored Sega CD Endings (for example, Tidal Tempest Present), but for most of the tracks, new cycles had to be created to loop the tracks.
+• Some songs from the US soundtrack have been extended somewhat, using cues from Sonic the Hedgehog Boom (which was a CD released in 1994 as a pre-order bonus for Sonic 3), while some tracks had their endings from the Sega CD version restored (for example, Tidal Tempest Present).
+For most of the tracks, new cycles had to be created to loop them.

 • The cycle in Wacky Workbench Past differs from the original.